HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

 - The Katib Experiments will soon be visible on the AutoML Experiments

 ### Understanding Katib YAML
-For this section we are going to use the Katib YAML from [here](https://gitlab.cern.ch/fastsim/kubeflow/geant4-kubeflow-pipeline/-/blob/master/katib.yaml) as a reference.

-- `metadata`: Includes the name of the experiment and the namespace where it will run
-- `spec`: Defines the Specifications of the Katib Experiment which is to be created.
-It includes:
-  - `Objective`: objectiveMetricName you want to tune.
-Do you want to maximize/minimize it ?
-What is the goal value which would confirm the success of the experiment
-  - `algorithm`: Which algo to use for Hyperparameter Tuning
-  - `TrialCounts`: Defining the number of experiments you want to run.
-    - `parameters`: Specifying the parameters you want to tune
-      - `name`: Name of the Parameter
-      - `parameterType`: Datatype
-      - `feasibleSpace`: Range in from which you want to select the parameter
-- `trialSpec`: Defines the specification of the
-  - `spec`: Define a specs for the container where the dockerized training setup will be pulled into the container and run in the form of Katib Experiment
-  - `resources`: Define the resources to be allocated to the container
-  - `image` : Docker image of the training setup
-  - `command`: Commands to run the model training script from inside the docker

 > For indepth understanding of Katib YAML visit the [official documentation](https://www.kubeflow.org/docs/components/katib/trial-template/)

 ### Creating Docker Images of Model Training